Food Bloggers Canada has a dedicated team working in the background to keep things ticking along and bring you new content and opportunities.

 Ethan’s education is varied with a business degree in Sports Administration from the John Molson School of Business in Montreal and an MA in Early Modern English History from Concordia University.
 In his free time, he likes to quote Seinfeld references in everyday conversation and dream of where he’d like to surf next.
 Ethan currently resides in Vancouver.

 Melissa is the author of food photography blog Eyes Bigger Than My Stomach.
 When she’s not eating or photographing food, she runs her own design firm, Fine Lime Designs, specializing in web and graphic design and photography with clients in the food, arts and tourism sectors.
-She has photographed and styled food for Sharwood Foods, Tree of Life and Mexico Tourism,
+She has photographed and styled food for Sharwood Foods, Tree of Life and Mexico Tourism among others.

-Before starting her own company, she worked for Pharmasave National as a Business Intelligence Analyst, designing front end user interfaces for on-line corporate reporting tools and managing the technology solutions for the company’s annual trade show and conference.
-Prior to that she has an extensive retail background in training, management, and community marketing.
+Before leaping into the world of being an entrepreneur, she worked for Pharmasave National as a Business Intelligence Analyst, designing front end user interfaces for on-line corporate reporting tools and managing the technology solutions for the company’s annual trade show and conference.
+Prior to that she has an extensive retail background in training, management, merchandising and community marketing.
 She has been blogging in some form since 2004, when she started out on the Live Journal platform.

-She is a graduate of Simon Fraser University and BCIT, an avid supporter of the arts, owner of too many cookbooks and shoes, and dog human to Sam, a bouncy yellow Labrador Retriever.
+She is a graduate of Simon Fraser University and BCIT, an avid supporter of the arts, owner of too many cookbooks and shoes, and human to SamTheDog, a bouncy yellow lab who serves as the FBC Chief Morale Officer.
 She is on an ongoing quest for the perfect Mac n Cheese.
 Melissa has lived throughout BC and in London, England and currently lives on the west coast, just outside of Vancouver.

 Our regional administrators act as FBC ambassadors and contacts for their home regions.
-They moderate our forums, promote FBC through social media and local meetups and tweetups, as well as being a voice for their local regional food bloggers.
+They promote FBC through social media and are the friendly faces at local meetups and tweetups, as well as being a voice for their local regional food bloggers.
 You can contact them directly via their blogs, twitter or through our Contact Form.